Appendix 4

 Vol.51 2010 WORLD HISTORY LEARNING CENTER, Plan #3,

-Reference Wing of the Library with a Scale Model of the Center
+with a Scale Model of the Center

 Featuring Art Donated by IAD